moontography/moontography/README.md

 # ok.let's.go.

-Platform the holds all OKLG products and services, powered by $MTGY.
+Platform the holds all OKLG products and services, powered by OKLG.

 ## Deployment